Theosophy on Sex and Sex Magic: Suffering, Desire, and Liberation

 This energy no matter the point in the body, has the potential to be constructive or destructive, and therefore being destructive, can intensively damage the nervous system; and untrained, undisciplined and forced, could cause serious mental illness, schizophrenia, etc. This is known and warned within sex magic by practioners themselves.

 CAN YOU GRATIFY SEXUAL DESIRE

 Desire is not something that can be fully gratified.
-Such student, as expected among these traditions, has to master the senses; and not suppress the desire.
-Desire is an energy, like anger, that has to be re-directed toward strengthening mental powers, and exploring connections to the inner faculties and subsequently, their use.
+Such student, as expected among these traditions, has to master the senses, rather than suppress the desire.
+Desire is an energy, like anger, that has to be re-directed toward strengthening mental powers, and exploring connections to the inner faculties, and subsequently their use.

 These particular occult views do not originate in Victorian morality.

 The Theosophical views are by some seen as being rooted in Victorian views on sex, but this is untrue, and also there exist several other untrue notions about how men and women of the Victorian period viewed sex.
 The Victorians were not puritans, and their views were fluctuating at the time.

 “We have no other court of appeal.
 One can expect little help from medical men, psychiatrists, psychologists, marriage counselors, priests, preachers, and educators because, with, of course, a number of happy exceptions, all are infected with the virus of the “New Morality” which would have us abandon all sexual restraints and “liberate” ourselves from the “unhealthy repressions” of our puritan ancestors.”
 (George Cardinal Legros, Blavatsky’s The Secret Doctrineon the Problem of Sex)